awsdocs/nice-dcv-admin-guide/doc_source/security-authorization.md

 ## Custom permissions file<a name="security-authorization-custom"></a>

-A custom permissions file lets you explicitly define the features that specific users or groups have access to when they connect to a NICE DCV session\.
+You can use a custom permissions file to define the features that specific users or groups have access to when they connect to a NICE DCV session\.
 When you use a custom permissions file, you override the default permissions file\.

 To use a custom permissions file, you must first create the permissions file\.
 Next, specify it when you start the session using the `--permissions-file` option with the `dcv create-session` command\.
-For more information about starting sessions, see [Starting NICE DCV Sessions](managing-sessions-start.md)\.
+For more information about starting sessions, see [Starting NICE DCV sessions](managing-sessions-start.md)\.

 For information about creating a custom permissions file, see [Working with permissions files](security-authorization-file-create.md)\.